hamzehkhazaei/ECE422-Proj2-StartKit/README.md

     - If you increase the number of users or decrease the think time, ie increasing the workload, the response time should increase.
     - **Important Note**: for development and testing purposes you may want to run the client program on your laptop which is a reasonable strategy.
-However, running the client program for long time on your laptop might appear as a DoS attack to Cybera firewall which may result in unexpected outcome for your VMs.
+However, running the client program for a long time on your laptop might appear as a DoS attack to Cybera firewall which may result in unexpected outcome for your VMs.
 Therefor, try to run the http client program on the ``Client_VM``.